solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 In this lab, you created a new Azure Database for PostgreSQL Flexible Server instance, configured it, added a database called `airbnb` with a `embeddings` table that included a vector column.

-In the next set of labs, you will explore the new developer and intrastructure features of PostgreSQL 16.
+In the next set of labs, you will explore the new developer and infrastructure features of PostgreSQL 16.